kstoneriv3/pca-impute/README.md

 ## Comparison to other imputers / implementations
-According to my benchmark with synthetic data from a probabilistic PCA model (with missing at random assumption), `pca-impute` had better mean squared error (MSE) compared to other imputation algorithms available in sklearn.
-Additionally, runtime of the algorithm was about 3 times faster than a similar implementation of iterative PCA (iterative SVD) algorithm, with our implementation having slightly better MSE.
+According to my benchmark with synthetic data from a probabilistic PCA model (with missing at random assumption), pca-impute had better mean squared error (MSE) compared to other imputation algorithms available in scikit-learn.

+Additionally, execution time of the algorithm was about 3 times faster than a similar implementation of iterative PCA (iterative SVD) algorithm in fancyimpute, while our implementation had slightly better MSE.

 The benchmark script is available at `example/benchmark.py`, and I got the following result on my laptop:

 ```bash
 $ python example/benchmark.py